Gambrills, Maryland: 2020 census

+Demographic estimates

 Unincorporated Gambrills has an estimated population of 3,185 as of 2021.
 In 2022, the population of the CDP was 2,837.

+Income and poverty

 The median-income of residents was $140,238.

 Transportation

 Gambrills is served by routes 3, 32, and MARC, the Maryland commuter rail service.
 There is a MARC station in neighboring Odenton.
 Gambrills is located along Maryland Route 175 (Annapolis Road), and extends south and southeast around the town of Crofton.

 Retail

 Gambrills is the site of two large power centers adjacent to one another: Waugh Chapel Towne Centre (650,000 sq. ft.) part of a 1.2 million square foot mixed-use development, and the Village at Waugh Chapel (357,000 square feet).

 Schools

 The area is served by the following schools: